Readers Question: Who lends the government money?

 Therefore, the interest payment is paid to those who buy the government bonds and gilts.

-Since 2008, The Bank of England has purchased 25% of government gilt holdings.
+Since 2008, The Bank of England has purchased 25% of government gilt holdings as part of quantitative easing.
 This means a significant proportion of UK debt is being financed by Bank of England.

 Trends on holdings of UK Gilts